 No, it doesn’t give me much of an insight

-Being an only child I spent a lot of time alone, relatively undisturbed in an era when there was but one TV in the house and nothing on it for most of the day, so reading books was a major pastime.
-But most children read a lot in the 60s.
-The model-making came through Dad, a former naval draughtsman; it was generally another solitary activity, though not invariably.
-Although I did have plenty of friends I was never bored when I was on my own.
+Being an only child I spent a lot of time alone, relatively undisturbed in an era when there was but one TV in the house and nothing on it for most of the day, so reading books was a big pastime.
+Of course most children read a lot in the 60s.
+The model-making came through Dad, a former naval draughtsman; it was generally another solitary activity.
+Although I did have plenty of friends I was never bored when on my own.
 I wasn’t mad about sport and I was generally happy exploring my own imagination, then as now.
 But there was no grand plan, no burning ambition to become a musician or a doctor..
 Whilst obsessed by detail I didn’t consider the big issues of life.
 I’m not sure my friends did either – not while we were still at school.

 When I go back home it is not just that my toys and schoolbooks, as well as the streets and the accents, remind me of my childhood.
 My parents, who are both in their 90s, are still around to indicate what I might – perhaps probably – will become.
 In one single rude word: old.
 But as someone (I think it was me) once said, “There’s only one alternative to becoming old”.
 Of course they have both changed a huge amount but their personalities, in all their unique complexity, are still alive, and changing, within them.

 One thing I can say “for certain” is that I have more doubts than I used to have.
 Oh, and that I am less impatient… if grumpier at the same time.
-It’s a bit like a horoscope: if you squint a bit you can believe that any sign describes your personality to a tee.
-All that tired stuff about “the more I find out the less I know”, even about yourself, rings true when you arrive at your Third Age.
-I’ll be back next week for another reminder that, with my old age pension just a few months away, I still haven’t grown up.
+It’s a bit like a horoscope: if you squint a bit you can believe that any star sign describes your personality.
+All that tired stuff about “the more I find out the less I know”, even about yourself, rings true when you arrive at the Third Age.
+I’ll be back next week for another reminder that, with my old age pension only a few months away, I still haven’t grown up.